List of Marvel Comics characters: Y: Inhuman

 This Yeti, an Inhuman mutated by the Terrigen Mist, was created by Stan Lee and Jack Kirby and first appeared in Fantastic Four #99.

 The character joins the superhero team First Line, but leaves after losing control during a fight, and lives in a temple in the Himalayas for a period.
 While looking for Crystal, the Human Torch encounters Yeti and, startled by his appearance, attacks him.
 Yeti runs from the Torch's attack and tells the other Inhumans that they are under attack.

 Yeti has inhuman strength and razor-sharp claws and teeth.
 He is easily angered and suffers from bouts of insanity.
 His savage, animal nature during these bouts makes him almost unbeatable.

 Weapon P.R.I.M.E.

-This Yeti is a member of the covert Canadian superhuman group Weapon P.R.I.M.E., and has fought X-Force and the Alpha Flight member Northstar.
+This Yeti is a member of the covert Canadian superhuman group Weapon P.R.I.M.E., and has fought X-Force and Alpha Flight member Northstar.
 He has superhuman strength, claws, and an enhanced healing factor.